-Distracted driving is a situation where a driver engages in other activities such as talking and texting on phone or drinking.
+Distracted driving is a situation where a driver engages in other activities such as talking and texting on the phone or drinking.
 Distracted driving includes any other activity which diverts his/her attention when on the road.

 One of the significant causes of road accidents aside from drunk drinking before driving is texting and driving.
 This practice has become a norm in society, despite different laws set up to stop this behavior.

 According to the NHTSA, distracted driving claimed at least 3,166 lives in 2017, and caused more than a million accidents of which were minor and others were life-threatening.
 According to research, texting while driving is known to shift drivers’ attention more than any other form of distracted driving.
 The possibility of having an accident when you engage in distracted driving is more than 90% compared to when you drive with your full focus.

 In this article, we’ll focus on the dangers of texting while driving, as well as the governing laws.

 Laws Against Texting and Driving

 Each state and legislature in the United States have different laws governing distracted driving.
-While it’s a great idea to check with your state, we have provided an overview of the laws guiding this activity in almost all states in America.
+While it’s a great idea to check with your state, we have provided an overview of the rules guiding this activity in almost all states in America.